Updated July 17, 2020

 We are grateful for your ongoing support for the ministry at Lake Aurora and we trust God for all things, especially those we cannot control.
 John 14:27.

-- As of May 9, the Board of Trustees decided on a delayed start of June 21.
-See bullet points above for specific programs.
+- May 9, the Board of Trustees decided on a delayed start and we began programming on June 28.

 - Camp is active and challenging.
 Before arrival, be sure that each participant is well rested, nourished, hydrated, and healthy.
-While we will make every effort to mitigate risks, each family will have to determine if camp is right for your child this summer.
+While we will make every effort to mitigate risks, each family will have to determine if the camp environment is right for your family during this time.
 We do not want to encourage anyone with underlying conditions or weakened immune systems to expose themselves to these risks.

-- We cannot accept anyone into the camp session that is ill or has a temperature of 100 or above.
-If you wish to discuss your camper's specific symptoms, please contact us at (863)696-1102 or contact us here.
+- We cannot accept anyone into the camp community that is ill or has a temperature of 100.4 or above.

-- Click here for a parental resource regarding a healthy camp experience.
+- Click here for a resource regarding a healthy camp experience.